 But, whatever the ins and outs of the origins of Xmas it was apparently good enough for the poet Samuel Taylor Coleridge who wrote in 1801: ‘On Xmas Day I breakfasted with Davy’.
 Whoever he was.

-Long unpopular with many editorial style guides, the 1948 Vogue book of etiquette stated that ‘Xmas’ should never be used in greetings cards.
-So if your wish is to be in vogue – then ‘Christmas’ it must be.
+As mentioned earlier, the term has been long unpopular with many editorial style guides.
+Indeed, on this point, the 1948 Vogue book of etiquette stated that Xmas should never be used in greetings cards.
+So, if your wish is to be in vogue – then Christmas it must be.

 I’m with Vogue.